slimboigone/FACE-1/README.md

 # FACE-1
 Predicts age, gender, and ethnicity from face images using a multi-output CNN trained on the UTKFace dataset.
 Supports real-time webcam inference, with preprocessing, early stopping, and learning rate scheduling for optimized performance.

+# Future Considerations
+Could implement Batch Normalization to help stabilize and accelerate training, and update the image resizing to higher resolutions such as 224×224 <-> 512×512 to capture more facial details.

 # Features
 - Predicts age (regression), gender (binary classification), and ethnicity (5-class classification) simultaneously.
   - [age]     → 0–116 (person's age)